Artesoft-Hub/obrio-test-task/README.md

 ## Downsides

-This project was built in a short terms, so there are several areas for improvement:
+This project was built in a short term, so there are several areas for improvement:
 -	Needs More Decomposition: Some components and logic could be further broken down to improve readability and maintainability.
 Especially `useHistory()`
 -   Lack of Redux Persist: Quiz progress and results are not persisted across page reloads or sessions.
 -   Issue with framer-motion: There is a known issue with the framer-motion component on the initial quiz request, affecting smooth animations.